How to install UTM tracking code? (Uses ga.js)

-The UTM (Urchin Traffic Monitor) tracking code is used to track traffic source, medium and campaign; and allows a businesses to track conversion funnel from referral site.
-With an introduction of Google Tag Manager, some folks are unclear how to implement UTM tracking codes into their HTML pages.
+The UTM (Urchin Traffic Monitor) tracking code is used to track traffic source, medium, and campaign; and allows businesses to track conversion funnel from referral site.
+With the introduction of Google Tag Manager, some folks are unclear how to implement UTM tracking codes into their HTML pages.
 The following two simple steps will guide you through installing the UTM javascript snippets into your web pages.

 1. Add the classic Google Analytics library, ga.js from Google CDN.